Batista0523/OpenAI-backend-server/README.md

 nodemon (Development Dependency) - Automatically restarts the server on code changes

-🔑 Getting Your OpenAI API Key
+# 🔑 Getting Your OpenAI API Key
 Go to OpenAI API and sign up or log in.
 Click on "Create new secret key".
 Copy the generated API key.
 Create a .env file in the root directory of your project and add your OpenAI key: env
-Copy
-Edit
 OPENAI_KEY=your_openai_api_key

-Running the Server
+# Running the Server
 Development Mode (with Nodemon)
 To start the server with automatic restarts on code changes, use: nodemon index.js

-🌐 API Endpoints
+# 🌐 API Endpoints
 📍 Compare Dog Breeds
 URL: /compare
 Method: POST